Domino's Pizza Israel: Labor issues

 In April 2014 employees protested in several locations around Israel, including outside the CEO's house.
 In many branches signs were posted saying that Domino's would view those who cancel their union membership as loyal employees.
 Some branches were reportedly not allowing employees who were union members in to work.

 Innovation

 In December 2013, Domino's Pizza Israel, was the first Domino's location internationally to unveil vegan pizza, which uses a soy-based cheese substitute.

 Kashrut

-Despite being located in Israel, a primarily Jewish country, almost none of the chains locations are kosher.
+Despite being located in Israel, a primarily Jewish country, almost none of the chain’s locations are kosher.
 By not being kosher, Domino's is able to remain open 7 days a week as well as offering meat toppings and meat products such as wings, which are added to almost a third of the chain's sales.
 Due to this, Domino's operates mostly in secular areas of Israel where the majority of people do not keep kosher.